Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Save to Collection with Key.

-Let us try another example, with a few changes to the above code, to Add items with the KEY value in the Collection Object.
-In the printing section, we will retrieve ClsArea Class Object items from Collection with the use of Key values.
+Let us try another example by making a few changes to the previous code.
+This time, we will add items to the Collection Object using Key values.
+In the printing section, we will retrieve the ClsArea Class Object items from the Collection by referencing their Key values instead of their index numbers.

 Copy and Paste the following Code into a Standard Module: